Jacques Parisot: Academic career

-But the First World War came, during which he demonstrated great courage and humanity.
-The parenthesis seems to have confirmed his interest in fieldwork.
-At the end of the conflict, he agreed to teach general and experimental pathology at the Nancy Faculty of Medicine.
+At the end of the First World War, he agreed to teach general and experimental pathology at the Nancy Faculty of Medicine.
 In 1927, he obtained the chair of hygiene and preventive medicine.
 In 1949, he was unanimously appointed dean of the Faculty of Medicine, a position he held until 1955 when he retired.

 Convinced of the importance of acting on the social context to promote the treatment of certain diseases and in particular tuberculosis, which is the initial target, he actively participated in the creation, in 1920, of the Office of Social Hygiene of Meurthe-et-Moselle (OHS).
 The objective of this structure is to detect and prevent diseases, thanks, in particular, to a network of dispensaries that covers the department.
 Virtually all dispensaries are installed next to or within local hospitals, whose infrastructure they can use; they are directed by a chief physician, assisted by "visiting nurses", who benefit from a special status, an innovation in the profession: they constitute a first model on which the profession of the social worker.
 Serious cases are sent to the Villemin central dispensary, which acts as a sorting platform and ensures their distribution between the Villemin hospital-sanatorium, the Lay-Saint-Christophe sanatorium and the Flavigny preventorium.

 The development of the OHS continued throughout the 1920s, with the support of local partners, legacies of individuals, but also, in 1921, the Rockefeller Foundation, of which a member regrets, in a 1939 report, that the Lorraine example was not further used in France.
 Gradually, other pathologies are taken care of: syphilis, alcoholism, infant mortality, cancer: the approach now consists in engaging "a real policy of public health thought on a territorial scale".
 Under its influence, Meurthe-et-Moselle is clearly at the forefront, the first department to apply legislation on social insurance; he campaigned, from the early 1930s, for the establishment of preventive medicine services and mutual insurance for students.